-- The Group Operating Principles and Standards (GOPS) and Group Instructions are a collection of all general instructions, rules and procedures which are applicable throughout the Group.
+The Group Operating Principles and Standards (GOPS) and Group Instructions are a collection of the general instructions, rules and procedures which are applicable throughout the Group.
 The GOPS are classified into sections, each section being related to one corporate function.
 In addition to the GOPS, Group Instructions may be issued from time to time by the members of the Executive Committee or people acting on their behalf.
-Group Instructions are more detailed instructions for application of business matters on a day-to-day basis and are aimed at specialized areas. - To facilitate compliance with the GOPS, Corporate Functions issue and communicate Group Business Guidelines, that provide non-binding guidance to promote the use of "best practices" and support Operating Centers to improve their operational performance. - The requirements stated in the Golden Book, GOPS and Group Instructions are mandatory across the Group and provide the overriding framework with which the Regions conduct their operational autonomy.
-Regions also issue their own detailed Management Principles and Responsibilities as they see fit, as do their sub-divisions (Business Units, Projects).
+Group Instructions are more detailed instructions in specialized areas that help in the implementation of the GOPS in the day-to-day business.

+■ To facilitate compliance with the GOPS, Corporate Functions issue and communicate Group Business Guidelines, that provide non-binding guidance to promote the use of "best practices" and support Operating Centers to improve their operational performance.

+According to the requirements stated in the Golden Book, GOPS and Group Instructions are mandatory across the Group and provide the overriding framework with which the Regions conduct their operational autonomy.
+Regions also issue their own detailed Management Principles and Responsibilities, as do their sub-divisions (Business Units, Projects).

-Each Corporate Function is responsible for performing a yearly review of its GOPS in order to verify that they still adequately match the business objectives and to implement modifications or even cancellation if needed.
+Each Corporate Function is responsible for performing a yearly review of its GOPS in order to verify that they still adequately match the business objectives, implementing modifications or even cancelation if needed.
 Group Quality & Methods (GQM), reporting to the Group QHSE Director, participates in these reviews and facilitates their formalization.
 These reviews highlight topics and areas which audits should focus upon.